tis-lab/tislab.org/_members/anita-walden.md

 image: images/team/anita-walden.jpg
 description: Assistant Director CD2H
 links:
-  email: anita.walden@sagebase.org
+  email: anita@tislab.org
 ---

-Anita is an Assistant Director for CD2H.
+Anita is the Associate Director of Translational and Integrative Initiatives.
-Previously she worked at University of Arkansas for Medical Sciences as a faculty member in the Department of Biomedical Informatics, and at Duke University as a manager and senior informaticist.
-She has expertise in clinical research informatics, HL7, standards, digital health and community development
+As a Clinical Research Informaticist, her interest is in developing methods to enhance the clinical and clinical research process for clinicians, research teams, and study participants by facilitating interoperability and integration.
+She possesses expertise in clinical informatics standards, digital health, and community-based research.
+Currently, she manages day-to-day research operations for large national coordinating centers and Electronic Health Record (EHR) initiatives.

 ### Department